Everything You Need to Know About Parvo in Dogs

 The bottom line: Good hygiene and preventive measures will go a long way toward keeping your dog healthy and safe.

-Abbie Deleers is the founder of the nonprofit organization Vet Techs Without Borders.
+Abbie Deleers is a licensed vet tech and founder of the nonprofit organization Vet Techs Without Borders.
 She enjoys traveling with animal rescue groups, swimming with sharks, and outdoor activities with her husband and their Siberian Husky in the beautiful Pacific Northwest.